MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ### Confirm Tunnel Gateway servers can access your internal network from within the Microsoft Endpoint Manager admin center<!-- 9840576 -->

 We're adding the capability to the Microsoft Endpoint Manager admin center to confirm that your Tunnel Gateway servers can access your internal network, without someone having to access the servers directly.
-To enable this, you'll configure a new option called **URL for internal network access check** in the properties of each Tunnel Gateway site (**Tenant administration** > **Microsoft Tunnel Gateway** > **Sites**).
+To enable this capability, you'll configure a new option called **URL for internal network access check** in the properties of each Tunnel Gateway site (**Tenant administration** > **Microsoft Tunnel Gateway** > **Sites**).

 After adding a URL from your internal network to a Tunnel Gateway site, each server in that site periodically attempts to access it, and then reports on the result.